fineanmol/plant-tree/README.md

-🎄 Updated on Mon, 02 Jun 2025 11:45:36 GMT
+🌱 Updated on Mon, 02 Jun 2025 20:08:56 GMT

-> "Any fool can write code that a computer can understand."
+> "Experience is the name everyone gives to their mistakes."